 About The Right Questions

-Have you ever had a problem that, it trying to solve it, you have made it worse?
+Why do you need a problem typology model or framework such as Cynefin?
+Well, have you ever had a problem that, in trying to solve it, you have made it worse?

 You thought you could fix that device, but it stayed broken.
 Or you stepped into an argument when the resolution seemed obvious, but your intervention just created further hostility.
 Or perhaps you were a bit lost, and you thought you had found a route out, but then things got worse.
 We have all been there, right?